| UNIVERSE AND

 are infinite.
 All atomic and subatomic particles disintegrate into

 gravitational energy.
+In singularity

 of the black hole only gravitational ether persists.
 As physical